classicrob/simply-jekyll/_notes/Use a badging system as a method of actionable user research.md

 * What signals progress to the user/company?
 * What signals success to the user/company?

-Ultimately, the badging system is most valuable as a form of user research that provides clarity as to how to orient towards user goals.
-With [[Behavioral Product Strategy]], this is some of the most useful information we can acquire.
+Ultimately, the badging system is most valuable as a form of user research that provides clarity as to how to orient towards user goals and involvement.
+With [[Behavioral Product Strategy]], the answers to these questions provide some of the most useful information we can acquire.
 It allows us to improve [[User Involvement]] by increasing the likelihood that people accomplish their goals and tightening our feedback loop of learning whether we are successfully delivering on our promise.

 Ideating around a badging system means you will have determined what the user's goals are, represented those goals in terms of in-app behavior, and given users a plan for achieving their goals through your app.
 Additionally, you now have quantifiable ways of measuring if your user has achieved value.
 What you do next with that information is up to you.